banzebilly/billy-online-store/README.md

-BILLY ONLINE STORE DEPLOYMENTS ON AWS ELASTICBEANSTALK:
+<H1>BILLY ONLINE STORE DEPLOYMENTS ON AWS ELASTICBEANSTALK:,/H1>
 VIEW THE SITE: banzebilly-ecommerce.co.za

 This project is a robust full-stack e-commerce web application developed using Django as the backend framework and PostgreSQL as the primary relational database for efficient and scalable data management.